 The result?
-This ultra-modern architectural gem boasting cutting-edge, high-tech systems that not only improve air quality, but also regulate energy levels, hormonal balance, appetite, productivity and sleep quality, as well as artwork to foster a sense of inner calm, and a living vertical garden that doubles as natural air-filtration system.
+This ultra-modern architectural gem boasting cutting-edge, high-tech systems that not only improve air quality, but also regulate energy levels, hormonal balance, appetite, productivity, and sleep quality, as well as artwork to foster a sense of inner calm, and a living vertical garden that doubles as a natural air-filtration system.

-“My approach is to create spaces that generate motion,” says de Loren of the architectural design firm de Loren & Associates, who is listing the property at 12255 Sky Lane in Brentwood with Santiago Arana and Mauricio Umansky of The Agency for $42 million.
+“My approach is to create spaces that generate motion,” says Sanam de Loren of the architectural design firm de Loren & Associates, who is listing the property at 12255 Sky Lane in Brentwood with Santiago Arana and Mauricio Umansky of The Agency for $42 million.

 “I want my homes to reflect that notion of soft movement that appeases the mind, allows the mind to wander, allows the mind to think, and allows the mind to be at peace and never be limited by a space.”